piotrsoczewka/Lotto/README.md

 ## 3) Data colletion
+Lottery data was scraped from http://megalotto.pl/najwyzsze-wygrane/lotto.
+For that, I used

 Data used in the study was scraped from http://megalotto.pl/ and https://www.polskawliczbach.pl/.
 Permision for one time, non commercial usage of the data was given by the owners.